Republicans bash Boebert for forcing Biden impeachment vote: ‘Frivolous’

 At a closed-door meeting of the GOP conference on Capitol Hill, Speaker Kevin McCarthy (R-Calif.) took the remarkable step of urging his troops to oppose the impeachment resolution when it hits the floor later in the week, a House Republican told The Hill.

+- McCarthy doubles down on Biden family probes after Hunter plea deal

-McCarthy had urged Boebert to address the conference before making a privileged motion to bring her impeachment resolution to the floor, Rep. Marjorie Taylor Greene (R-Ga.) told The Hill.
-Boebert told McCarthy “she would think about doing it,” according to Greene, but went ahead with the privileged motion anyway.
+McCarthy told reporters that he called Boebert on Tuesday and asked her to talk to the closed-door House GOP conference meeting about her impeachment resolution before moving to force a vote.
+McCarthy said Boebert told him she would think about it, but then went ahead and made the privileged motion Tuesday anyway.

-“He urged her, ‘You need to address the conference over this before you do it,’ and she said she would think about doing it.
-And then she turned around and just went and introduced the privileged resolution right after that,” Greene said.

-Greene said McCarthy told the conference he had invited Boebert to speak during Wednesday’s closed-door meeting.
-The Colorado Republican, however, did not show up.

 McCarthy told Republicans that he opposed the two impeachments of former President Trump because Democrats were acting on emotion, not facts, according to a source familiar with the Speaker’s remarks.

-It also follows Boebrt’s ideological ally, Rep. Anna Paulina Luna (R-Fla.), forcing a vote on censuring Rep. Adam Schiff (D-Calif.) over his handling of investigations into Trump.
+It also follows Boebrt’s ideological ally, Rep. Anna Paulina Luna (R-Fla.), forcing a vote on censuring Rep. Adam Schiff (D-Calif.) over his handling of investigations into Trump and the first Trump impeachment.
 The House will vote Tuesday on a modified version of the resolution after 20 House Republicans helped to tank the Schiff censure resolution last week.

+McCarthy argued that the Schiff censure was a reason to not rush impeachment articles.

+“We’re going to censure Schiff for actually doing the exact same thing — lying to the American public and taking us through impeachment,” McCarthy said.
+“We’re going to turn around the next day and do try to do the same thing that Schiff did?
+I just don’t think that’s honest.”

+Rep. Lauren Boebert (R-Colo.) speaks during a press conference held by the House Freedom Caucus regarding the proposed Biden-McCarthy debt limit deal on Tuesday, May 30, 2023.

 More privileged resolutions could be coming.
-Greene said that she will convert all her impeachment articles against Biden and top figures in his administration into privileged resolutions to use “when I feel it’s necessary.”
+Rep. Marjorie Taylor Greene (R-Ga.) said that she will convert all her impeachment articles against Biden and top figures in his administration into privileged resolutions to use “when I feel it’s necessary.”

-Republicans have spent years hammering Democrats for what they said were a pair of thinly-argued impeachment of Trump, and many are now warning that Boebert’s impeachment effort — which sidesteps all committee action — follows in the same flawed mold.
+Republicans have spent years hammering Democrats for what they said were a pair of thinly argued impeachments of Trump, and many are now warning that Boebert’s impeachment effort — which sidesteps all committee action — follows in the same flawed mold.

 “This shouldn’t be playground games, in my view.
 This should be serious,” Rep. Don Bacon (R-Neb.) groused Wednesday.
 “If there’s real facts for impeachment then you go there.
 But doing this is wrong, and I think the majority of the conference feels that way.”